MaxRan92/minesweeper/README.md

 - Mines are scattered throughout a board, which is divided into cells.
 Cells have three states: non displayed, displayed and flagged.
 - A non displayed cell is blank and can be displayed, while an already displayed cell is exposed.
 - Flagged cells are those marked by the player to indicate a potential mine location.
 - The player select a cell to display it.
 If a player displays a mined cell, the game ends.
-Otherwise, the cell displays either a number, indicating the number of mines adjacent to it, or a black tile (represented by a clover), and all adjacent non-mined cells will automatically be uncovered.
+Otherwise, the cell displays either a number, indicating the number of mines adjacent to it, or a black tile (here represented by a clover emoji), and all adjacent non-mined cells will automatically be uncovered.
 The first dig is always safe.
 - The player can also flag a cell, causing a flag to appear on it.
 Flagged cells are still considered covered, and a player can select them to display them, although they must first be unflagged.
 - To win the game, players must uncover all non-mine cells, at which point, the timer is stopped.
 Flagging all the mined cells is not required.